Florida Probate Laws and Common Law Marriage

 So, in order to avoid Florida probate, the property owners would have had to have been a couple in a state that recognizes common law marriages at the time they took title to the estate’s real property.

-The estate attorneys at Statewide Probate understand the intricacies of Florida probate laws and can help you navigate through your estate's administration.
+The Florida Probate Attorneys at Statewide Probate understand the intricacies of Florida probate laws and can help you navigate through your estate’s administration.
 Unlike some local lawyers, we offer reasonable probate administration fees, which are often lower than the standard fee rate in the state.
 Discover why we represent estates from Miami, Pensacola, West Palm Beach, Fort Meyers, and throughout Florida.
 Schedule a free probate administration consultation today.